 Cons:

-- U.S. case law depth still less than Westlaw/Lexis for specialized research
+- U.S. case law depth still trails Westlaw/Lexis for specialized historical research

-Key Stat: The vLex-Fastcase combination created one of the world's largest legal libraries with over 1 billion documents and more than 3 million subscribers globally.
+Key stat: The vLex-Fastcase combination created one of the world's largest legal libraries, with over 1 billion documents, now part of Clio following its $1 billion acquisition.

 7. Google Scholar

 What it does: Google Scholar provides free access to case law, law reviews, and academic legal articles.
-While not a complete research solution, it's an excellent starting point for quick case lookups.
+It is not a complete research solution, but it is an excellent starting point for quick case lookups.

 - Free access to case law (federal and state)